tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 * `city VARCHAR(50)` creates a `city` column that represents the city in which the customer lives.
 The column values can hold character strings of up to 50 characters.

 * `province CHAR(2)` creates a `province` column that represents the province ticker in which the customer lives.
-Unlike the VARCHAR datatype, the CHAR datatype ensures that the column values *must* be character strings of 2 characters.
+Unlike the VARCHAR datatype, the CHAR datatype ensures that the column values must be character strings of *exactly* 2 characters.

 * `postal_code CHAR(6)` creates a `postal_code` column which represents the postal code of the customer.
-The CHAR datatype ensures that the column values *must* be character strings of 6 characters.
+The CHAR datatype ensures that the column values must be character strings of *exactly* 6 characters.

 **Note:** Be sure to point out the semicolon at the end of the statement, which tells pgAdmin that this line of code has concluded.